 the while secure in your leadership and guidance.

-As part of socializing a puppy, try to include outings that introduce your puppy to
+As part of socializing a puppy, try to include outings that introduce your puppy to different surfaces and terrains along with sights and sounds such as:

 and noises such as:

-You never know what may make him afraid, so look for opportunities
+On the other hand, you never know what may make him afraid, so look for opportunities

 to guide him whenever he seems cautious or fearful about new things he encounters.